harpsquatch/Photovoltaic-Energy-Self-Consumption-and-Cost-Saving/README.md

 The analysis followed the following steps:

-1. **Data Loading**: The PV energy data was loaded from a CSV file, which contained information about energy generation at 15-minute intervals.
+1. **Data Loading**: The PV energy data was loaded from a CSV file, which contained information about energy generation at 15-minute intervals for the year 2022.

 2. **Data Exploration**: The data was explored to understand its structure, including the time intervals, power generation values, and other relevant attributes.